 - Payment of restitution.
 The probationer may be required to pay fees and fines associated with the charge, as well as attorney and court fees and costs.

 - A drug and alcohol evaluation to determine what, if any, type of treatment is appropriate for the probationer.

 - Enrollment in a DWI and/or anger management class, completed within six months of sentencing and paid for by the probationer.

-- Installation of an ignition interlock device which analyzes the driver’s breath samples and automatically locks the ignition if any alcohol is detected.
-(Probationers without a car sign an affidavit saying they will not drive while on probation.)
+- Installation of an ignition interlock device, which analyzes the driver’s breath samples and automatically locks the ignition if any alcohol is detected.
+(Probationers without a car will sign an affidavit saying they will not drive while on probation.)

 - Periodic urine samples, eye scans, and breath tests to detect the presence of drugs or alcohol.
 A probationer cannot refuse any test when asked by a police officer, staff member of the court, or a probation officer.

-- Required attendance at a Victim Impact Panel, where the probationer will hear stories from people whose lives were impacted by a drunk driver or driving while intoxicated.
+- Required attendance at a Victim Impact Panel, where the probationer will hear stories from people whose lives were impacted by a drunk driver.

 - Community service.
 (Note that this is not the same as “community supervision.”)